 Another commonly seen mounting bracket is the static mounting bracket.
 Static brackets are attached to the body of the linear actuator and are used to keep the body of the linear actuator stationary.
 These brackets simply slide over the body of the linear actuator and are attached by tightening two bolts.

 Our MB6 Static Bracket is designed to be used with Classic Rod Linear Actuators ONLY.
 They are built to fit over the body of these actuators to ensure they do not rotate and can be used in conjunction with our MB1 bracket.
 These brackets are made of sturdy aluminum and are rugged enough to be used in heavy-duty applications such as in yachts and automobiles.

 Our Premium Base Mounting Bracket converts our Premium Actuators to a column lift style Actuator.
 This bracket was specifically designed to work with our Premium Actuators and Optical Feedback Premium Linear Actuators.
 This mounting bracket, used in conjunction with our other brackets, would be ideal in applications like pop-up drawers or custom TV lifts.

-Our MB50 Mounting Bracket is designed to be used with our Bullet Series 50 Cal.
-Linear actuators ONLY and are used to mount these actuators from the body.
+Our MB50 Mounting Brackets are designed to be used with our Bullet Series 50 Cal Linear Actuators ONLY and are used to mount these actuators from the body.
 Like the static mounting bracket, these mounting brackets slide over the body of the linear actuator and are attached by tightening two bolts, but unlike the static mounting bracket, these mounting brackets allow the actuator to pivot.
 This makes the MB50 mounting brackets perfect for hinge applications while also providing more mounting flexibility compared to the clevis mounting brackets.